MXET/resources/README.md

 # Modern Manufacturing
-This section offers knowledge about manufacturing methods from 2010-2020 era, that may not appear your coursework.
+Manufacturing methods from 2010+ era which may not appear your coursework.

 ---